rubenvanassche/FormValidation/README.md

 FormValidation
 ==============

-Form validation library for all sorts of data
+Form validation library for all sorts of data.
+Using automata theory for processing input.

+## Building
+Requires cmake and gcc:
+> $ cmake CMakelists.txt <br/>
+> $ make

+## Contributors
+- Jakob Struye
+- Ruben Van Assche

+## License
+FormValidation is licensed under the GNU GPL license.